 Over the next year we plan on documenting everything we know about rabbits for the benefit of others in our situation, but for now here are the basics:

-- Adopt, don’t shop - there are thousands of abandoned rabbits at sanctuaries around the world.
+There are thousands of abandoned rabbits at sanctuaries around the world.
 Please visit one before buying a farmed baby from a pet shop or an online ad.
-Locally (Birmingham, UK) we recommend Fat Fluffs and Wythall Rescue.
+Locally (Birmingham, UK) we recommend Fat Fluffs and Wythall Rescue but there’s bound to me a rescue centre near you.
+Rescue Me Bunny is a nice service on Twitter & Facebook that features rabbits from across the country that need homes.

-- Hay, not cereal - rabbits do not need all that fancy nonsense you can buy for them.
+Rabbits do not need all that fancy nonsense you can buy for them.
 Sure, they’ll eat it all up but then they’ll get fat and ill, and you don’t want that.
 Give them an endless supply of fresh, normal hay that horses eat.
 This will give them nearly all the nutrition they need and keep their teeth ground down.
 Top this up with a daily bowl of greens (we buy curly kale) and a palm of quality pellets like Selective to balance the diet.
-That’s it!
+If it looks like human breakfast food it’s no good!

-- A hutch is not enough - Dudes gotta run!
+Dudes gotta run!
 Ours live in a big 6ft hutch inside a shed with 24-hour access to a 12x6ft aviary which they can run around in.
 We also give them at least half an hour outside on the lawn to get their motors really firing.
-Indoor rabbits should have full access to at least one room.
+Indoor rabbits should have full access to at least one decent sized room.
 There is nothing more awesome than watching your rabbit run free, as nature intended.

 There are lots of books on rabbits out there.
 We can definitely recommend these two: